-Fine Particulate Matter (PM2.5) - Another Transportation-related Pollutant of Concern
+Fine Particulate Matter (PM{2.5}) - Another Transportation-related Pollutant of Concern

-- PM2.5 is a mix of solid particles and liquid droplets suspended in the atmosphere - It can be emitted directly into the air from combustion or formed as a result of chemical reaction of gases in the atmosphere - PM2.5 is about 1/30 the width of a human hair
+- PM{2.5} is a mix of solid particles and liquid droplets suspended in the atmosphere - It can be emitted directly into the air from combustion or formed as a result of chemical reaction of gases in the atmosphere - PM{2.5} is about 1/30 the width of a human hair

-- Affects children and the elderly - Most at risk from exposure are people with asthma, heart or lung disease and those who are active outdoors when levels are predicted to be high - PM2.5 is able to penetrate and get deep into lungs - Effects include eye irritation, sore throat, coughing, chest tightness and shortness of breath
+- Affects children and the elderly - Most at risk from exposure are people with asthma, heart or lung disease and those who are active outdoors when levels are predicted to be high - PM{2.5} is able to penetrate and get deep into lungs - Effects include eye irritation, sore throat, coughing, chest tightness and shortness of breath

-PM2.5 History - St. Louis Region
+PM{2.5} History - St. Louis Region

-1997 Annual PM2.5 Standard (15 ug/m)

-- USEPA designated St. Louis region (MO-IL) and Baldwin Township, Randolph County IL as moderate non-attainment area in 2005 - USEPA found Missouri counties in attainment in October 2018 and Illinois counties and township in attainment in May 2019 - When redesignation to attainment occurred, USEPA revoked the 1997 standard - Considered "Maintenance area (standard revoked)"

-2012 Annual PM2.5 standard (12 ug/m)

-- In 2015 due to data quality assurance issues, USEPA identified St. Louis region (MO-IL) as unclassifiable (additional information needed to make determination) - Issues were resolved and USEPA was able to classify as in attainment: all of Illinois in January 2019; and Missouri counties in St. Louis region in July 2019 - St. Louis region currently in attainment for all PM2.5 standards
+- 1997 Annual PM{2.5} Standard (15 ug/m3) - ▶ USEPA designated St. Louis region (MO-IL) and Baldwin Township, Randolph County IL as moderate non-attainment area in 2005 - USEPA found Missouri counties in attainment in October 2018 and Illinois counties and township in attainment in May 2019 - When redesignation to attainment occurred, USEPA revoked the 1997 standard - Considered "Maintenance area (standard revoked)" - 2012 Annual PM{2.5} standard (12 ug/m3) - ▶ In 2015 due to data quality assurance issues, USEPA identified St. Louis region (MO-IL) as unclassifiable (additional information needed to make determination) - Issues were resolved and USEPA was able to classify as in attainment: all of Illinois in January 2019; and Missouri counties in St. Louis region in July 2019 - ▶ St. Louis region currently in attainment for these PM{2,5} standards - 2024 Annual PM{2.5} standard (9 ug/m3) - ▶ Should know late in 2026 what the air quality classification of the region will be

-Contributing to Improvements in PM2.5 Levels
+Contributing to Improvements in PM{2.5} Levels

-- Point source controls - Vehicle technology improvements - Clean diesel fuel formulation - Illinois and Missouri vehicle emissions testing programs - Replacing older diesel vehicles (school buses, etc.) - Switching out old diesel engine for new (marine vessels, trains)
+- Point source controls - Vehicle technology improvements - Clean diesel fuel formulation - ▶ Illinois and Missouri vehicle emissions testing programs - Replacing older diesel vehicles (school buses, etc.) - Switching out old diesel engine for new (marine vessels, trains)